Sleep is Essential

 Avoid eating heavy, fatty, or sugary foods before bed.
 Heavy meals can cause heartburn or other digestive upsets that disturb sleep.
 You need to wait 2-3 hours after eating before you go to bed.
 Once you lie down, acid can come back up.
 Late-night snacks are to be avoided.
 For those who aren’t sensitive to dairy, have some cottage cheese, yogurt.
 Drink milk if you are not lactose intolerant as it is sleep-promoting.
 These light foods contain tryptophan; an amino acid considered a natural relaxation aid.
 Have enough protein to keep blood sugar stable throughout the night.
 Avoid caffeine, coffee, coke, and chocolate four hours before bed.

 The effects of drinking cocktails quickly backfire, disrupting sleep cycles a few hours into the night.
 Abstain from alcohol at night; it may help you fall asleep.
+Instead add a fresh and healing smoothie to your diet.

 A poll reported 95 percent of people with arthritis wished they slept better each night and with the Pain Processing Practice.